License Plates & Placards in OregonCompare Car Insurance Quotes in 3 Steps

 - The $20 additional per plate fee for Crater Lake plates goes to the National Park Foundation for Crater Lake National Park projects.

 - The additional $30 per plate fee for Cultural plates supports the Trust for Cultural Development for arts, heritage, and humanities.

 - Additional fees for group plates support the various organizations.

 Oregon offers two types of special plates for older vehicles:

 - Antique plates are for vehicles manufactured in 1954 or before.
 The vehicle must be maintained as a collector's item, and may only be used for antique exhibitions, parades, and related activities.

 - Special interest plates are for vehicles that are at least 25 years old and maintained as a collector's item.
-This designation also applies to vehicles or replicas that qualify as "street rod" vehicles, as well as manufacture dates before 1949.
+This designation also applies to vehicles or replicas that qualify as "street rod" vehicles.
 Lastly, this category works for vehicles classified as "special interest" by an established antique vehicle organization.